Persistent Identifier Fields in Tamr Cloud

 Source Records by Entities Dataset

-If a user overrides clusters in Curator, this field stores the persistentId of the source record cluster to which the record was moved.
+If a user overrides clusters, this field stores the persistentId of the source record cluster to which the record was moved.

 Note: The source record cluster assigned by the model is stored in the suggestedClusterId field.